aphdinh/Disaster-Response-Pipeline/README.md

 - plotly
 - sqlite3

-The code should run using Python versions 3.*.

 ### Project Motivation<a name="Motivation"></a>

-The goal of the project is to classify the disaster messages into categories.
-In this project, I analyzed disaster data from [Figure Eight](https://appen.com/) to build a model for an API that classifies disaster messages.
+The goal of the project is to analyze the disaster data from [Figure Eight](https://appen.com/) in order to build a model that classifies the disaster messages into categories.
 Through a web app, the user can input a new message and get classification results in several categories.
-The web app also display visualizations of the data.

 ### Project Descriptions<a name="Description"></a>